Wetlands ecology & monitoring techniques internship

 Most field activities focus on vegetation sampling and plant identification.
 Interns use quantitative and qualitative monitoring methods to conduct vegetation surveys.
 They use statistical methods to evaluate quantitative data.
 The internship includes other activities such as evaluating soils, hydrology and wildlife, as time allows.

-Most weeks include three field days (M-W 7:15 a.m. to 4:30 p.m.) and one half-day instructional day (Th 7:30 a.m. to 12:00 p.m.), though some variation occurs in the 11-week schedule.
-The training and learning opportunities that we usually offer on campus are subject to ever changing COVID-19 restrictions.
+Most weeks include three field days (M-W 7:15 a.m. to 4:30 p.m.) and one half-day instructional day (Th 8:00 a.m. to 12:00 p.m.), though some variation occurs in the 11-week schedule.
+The training and learning opportunities that we usually offer are subject to the needs and restrictions of the WSDOT organization.

 Watch a short YouTube video on WSDOT's Wetland Ecology and Monitoring Techniques Internship program.